 FAQs raffles and lotteries

-Running a raffle at events can boost profits, whilst
+unning a raffle at events can increase

-A lottery is a kind of gambling which has three essential
+A lottery is a kind of gambling which has three

-you have to pay to enter the game,
+you have to pay to enter the game

-there is always at least one prize,
+there is always at least one prize

 prizes are awarded purely on chance.

 a number on it.
 The tickets are randomly drawn and those holding

 pick a name in a 'guess the name of the teddy' game.
 The person who

-guesses the winning name wins the
+guesses the winning name wins the teddy.

-An 'incidental non-commercial lottery' doesn't
+likely to hold: An 'incidental lottery' doesn't require any

-draws must take place during the event.
+All ticket sales must take place during the event but the draw may

 A 'small society lottery' requires a licence